anmolBlock8/ProgressReport/README.md

 20 Jan ->
-  TypeScript -> Continued with the project, discussed doubt about project regarding Decorators with Lovepreet and Pulkit, Test Scenario assignment by Malkit sir
+  TypeScript -> Continued with the project, discussed doubt about project regarding Decorators with Lovepreet and Pulkit, Test Scenario assignment by Malkit,

 21 Jan ->
   Penetration Testing,